colinschlecht/youth-juice/README.md

 3. When deleting user account, the user session should also be terminated.
 (Dependent destroy?)

-4. A user should be required to log in before viewing the rest of the site.
+DONE 4.
+A user should be required to log in before viewing the rest of the site.

 ## Bicycle